marceloburegio/cordova-plugin-zxing/README.md

     ```javascript
     {
         'prompt_message':'Scan a barcode', // Change the info message.
-A blank message ('') will show a default message.
+A blank message ('') will show a default message
         'orientation_locked':true, // Lock the orientation screen
         'camera_id':0, // Choose the camera source
         'beep_enabled':true, // Enables a beep after the scan